 That’s why it’s so important to give yourself regular breaks throughout your working day as well as your working week.

-Hustle to get sh*t done and fulfill your vision, for sure, but don’t sacrifice yourself.
+Hustle to get stuff done and fulfil your vision, for sure, but don’t sacrifice your mental health along the way.
 It’s not worth it.